cubicool/cairou/README.rst

 .. _text: https://github.com/cubicool/cairou/blob/master/src/text.cpp

 Cairou (Cairo Utility) was born from a common codebase I continually ended up copying from project to project.
-Instead of trying to keep all these different versions in sync, I've decided to divorce it out into its own project and maintain it thusly.
-It is written using a mix of C90-compatible C and C++03, although it strictly maintains a C-linkable API for maximum accessibility.
-C++ is usually only used (see `text`_ and `named-path`_) to take advantage of the STL.
+Instead of trying to keep these different versions in sync, I've decided to divorce them out into their own project and maintain them thusly.
+Cairou is written using a mix of C90-compatible C and C++03, and strictly maintains a C-linkable external API for maximum accessibility.
+C++ is usually only used (see `text`_ and `named-path`_) to take advantage of the STL or interact with existing code that cannot be easily converted.

 While Cairou does include an example build system using CMake, you are welcome to include the source wholesale into your own projects.
 Additionally, I have